Menu Close

 CCM Tacks

-The AS-V Pro is a mid kick point option that generates the greatest power on slap shots.
+The AS-VI Pro is a mid kick point option that generates the greatest power in your shots.

 Auston Matthews has one of the deadliest shots in the NHL today.